Introduction#

 cloudflare_value: '{{ ipify_public_ip }}'

-cloudflare_proxy: 'false'
+cloudflare_proxy: false

-cloudflare_solo: 'true'
+cloudflare_solo: true

-cloudflare_remove_existing: 'true'
+cloudflare_remove_existing: true

 - name: Add 'GitHub Pages' DNS records

-ansible.builtin.include_tasks: '/ansible/resources/cloudflare.yml'
+ansible.builtin.include_tasks: '/ansible/common/cloudflare.yml'

 vars: